 Here’s the recipe I used (with some modifications.)
 Mrs. Sigg’s Fresh Pumpkin Pie It makes a 9 inch pie.

 This post contains affiliate links, which means I will earn a commission if you purchase through them, at no additional cost to you.
 As an Amazon associate, I earn from qualifying purchases.

 I think this was the first fresh pumpkin pie I had ever baked, and it was NOT pretty.
 I should have covered the edges of the crust with foil, as the recipe suggested, or used a pie crust shield.
 But, it tasted good!

 Now, normally, one would have found the recipe first and bought the ingredients to be sure everything was on hand, right?
 Let’s just say I didn’t do that!
 I had to substitute for a few of the ingredients.
 So, the pie was actually a bit of an experiment.

 I didn’t have any evaporated milk, so I had to improvise.
 To get one cup of evaporated milk, simmer 2 1/4 cups of milk until it is reduced to one cup.
 (The recipe calls for 12 ounces, so you’ll have to simmer a bit more milk.)
 You can also just use half and half, heavy cream or whole milk as a substitute, but the flavor won’t be as rich.
-(I used almond milk!)

 I didn’t have any pumpkin pie spice, so I used cinnamon, ginger, and cloves, instead.

-To be honest, I usually rely on canned pumpkin for baking and very rarely use fresh.
+If you try this recipe, let me know how you like it.
+I usually rely on canned pumpkin for baking and very rarely use fresh.
 I loved the results, and fresh is always better.
 So I’ll try to use fresh pumpkin more often!